-My time was the 1940s and ’50s, when the Second World War was done, peace and prosperity were in the making, despite Korea and despite an overarching threat of a nuclear war that could, quite literally, destroy the world as we knew it.
-Two generations, those that had fought the First and Second World War, wrestled with an ever greater threat: a nuclear war between the sullen, baleful USSR and the US led West.
-We, very literally, practiced “duck and cover” drills in our schools; our parents and teachers and political leaders honestly and sincerely believed that a nuclear attack on Canada was entirely possible, even probable.
+My time was the 1940s and ’50s when the Second World War was done, peace and prosperity were in the making, despite Korea and despite an overarching threat of a nuclear war that could, quite literally, destroy the world as we knew it.
+Two generations, those that had fought the First and Second World War, wrestled with an ever greater threat: nuclear war between the sullen, baleful USSR and the US-led West.
+We, very literally, practised “duck and cover” drills in our schools; our parents and teachers and political leaders honestly and sincerely believed that a nuclear attack on Canada was entirely possible, even probable.
 Those commentators who say, for example, the Louis St Laurent had an easier time than, say, Borden or King or Chrétien, just because the economy was growing, are irredeemably stupid … St Laurent led Canada through an incredibly dangerous time, which included a nasty hot war, too, and unlike King and Chrétien, he played a true leading role on the world stage, too.
 It was difficult policy and tricky politics, too.
-That he gave Canada good, trouble free government under such pressure makes him, not the “great Sir John A,” Canada’s best prime minister.
+That he gave Canada good, trouble-free government under such pressure makes him, not the “great Sir John A,” Canada’s best prime minister.

 Which brings me to my space, my place: Canada was changing in the 1940s and ’50s.
-My Canada was rural and small town Canada … there was, almost, an idyllic aspect to being a small boy on a farm in the 1940s and early ’50s.
-We had the best of all worlds … tightly knit, self sufficient families who knew and trusted and cooperated with their neighbours.
+My Canada was rural and small-town Canada … there was, almost, an idyllic aspect to being a small boy on a farm in the 1940s and early ’50s.
+We had the best of all worlds … tightly-knit, self-sufficient families who knew and trusted and cooperated with their neighbours.
 Despite the very real, ever-present threats we felt safe and secure in our communities.

 One thing I recall was a syndicated cartoon feature by two Americans, writer Harry Shorten and artist Al Fagaly, who created a cartoon series (daily? weekly?
-I can’t remember) called “There Oughta be a Law.”
+I can’t remember) called “There Oughta Be a Law.”
 It was always funny and topical, about the little hypocrisies and ironies of everyday life.

 And you know what?
 We, generally, believed that “there oughta be a law.”
 We believed, broadly and generally, that government was both benign and “good.”
 Government, we said to ourselves, is, after all, just us: people that we select from our communities who come together and try to make Canada better for all of us.